alxlit/alxlit.github.io/about.md

 # About

-Undergraduate at [Virginia Tech][1], studying electrical engineering.
+I'm an undergraduate at [Virginia Tech][1], studying electrical engineering.

 [1]: http://vt.edu